EFMD Programme Accreditation PROCESS

 Pre-eligibility with advisory service

-The EFMD Accredited office, upon evaluation and discussion with the institution, assigns an advisor who supports the institution during the stage leading up to the formal application for eligibility.
+The EFMD Programme Accreditation Office, upon evaluation and discussion with the institution, assigns an advisor who supports the institution during the stage leading up to the formal application for eligibility.
 The advisory service is compulsory for all initial applications.

 Application for Eligibility

-The institution applies for eligibility by submitting the final datasheet to the EFMD Accredited office at the latest one month in advance of the targeted Committee meeting.
+The institution applies for eligibility by submitting the final datasheet to the EFMD Programme Accreditation Office at the latest one month in advance of the targeted Committee meeting.
 The advisor submits at the same time an eligibility evaluation of the applicant programme(s).

 with advisory service, in the case of initial applicants